abledbody/picotron-external-template/readme.md

 	- Change this line: `cd("/projects/template")` to point at the directory of your project.
 	- Change this line: `DATP = "template.p64/"` as you did for step 2.

-If you would like to use definitions for Picotron, you can either put them in `C:\lualib\picotron`, or you can edit settings.json to point to the directory of your choice.
+If you're using Visual Studio Code and would like to use definitions for Picotron, you can either put them in `C:\lualib\picotron`, or you can edit settings.json to point to the directory of your choice.
 I personally recommend cloning [Rayquaza01's definition files](https://github.com/Rayquaza01/picotron-definitions).

 ## Important stuff